-“We can’t stay here long, but I need to know what we have.
-I brought extra candles,” he pulled them from his pocket and gave them to her for the basket, “and a knife and some string,” he whispered as he showed her the sheath on his belt and the heavy twine tied around his waist under his jacket.
+“It’s okay.
+I think that was a practice round.
+It is deeper.
+I’ve been scooping dirt for months.
+I didn’t know why until you said what you did.”
+They crawled as far back under the rock as they could, and Joel lit a candle.
+“There you are,” he smiled at her.
+“We can’t stay long, but I need to know what we have.
+I brought candles and flint.”
+He pulled them from his pocket and gave them to her, “and a knife and some string,” he whispered as he showed her the sheath on his belt and the heavy twine tied around his waist under his jacket.
 “I brought my blankets.
 Nights will still get cold.”

 “I have a loaf of bread, some potatoes and several apples.
 I also have two each of plates, cups, forks, and spoons, and a paring knife.”

-“Okay, then, we have enough for a several days.
-I want to get farther into the woods away from where they will be hunting.
+“We have enough for a several days, then.
+I want to go farther into the woods, away from where they will be hunting.
 That means rough terrain.
-You okay with that?”
+Can you handle that?”

-“I may be a townie, but I can hike,” Noella declared staunchly.
+“I may be a townie, but I can hike,” she declared staunchly.

 “I’m okay.
-Do we still need to hold hands now that the moon is out?”
+Do we need to hold hands now that the moon is out?”

-“No, not if you pay attention and stop immediately if it gets dark.
-I can’t risk having to call out for you.”
+“Not if you pay attention and stop immediately if it gets dark.
+I can’t risk having to call out.”

 “I think I can though it’s getting harder to see again.”

-“They’re in the far corner,” she said as Joel rummaged in the basket.
-With proper light to see by, Noella looked around curiously.
+“They’re in the far corner,” she said.
+With proper light to see by, Noella looked around.
 A small well-scrubbed table and two wooden chairs were placed near the fireplace.
 Across from it stood a kitchen hutch.
 Across the room, a bed heaped with covers beckoned.
 “What is this place?”